Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 standing at the window in a daze.
 I know now I was drugged and that was the reason for my dissociation.

-it was as though I had never been away, not a mention of the baby.
-I was then told by the nun that I was to go down to the
+arrival it was as though I had never been away, not a mention of the baby.
+I was then told by the nun that I was to go down

 The next six weeks I spent in a dream like trance.
 I had not had any visitors for almost four months nor